 Environmental and CEQA Considerations

-Encroachment permit applications are required to include a copy of all CEQA documents prepared or being prepared for a project.
-These documents include:
+Board encroachment permit applications (submitted on 3615 and 3615a application forms) are required to include a copy of all CEQA documents prepared or being prepared for a project.
+These CEQA documents include:

-- A copy of the proposed project’s environmental documents prepared by the Lead Agency, i.e., a Notice of Exemption (NOE), or the Initial Study, Negative Declaration, Mitigated Negative Declaration (IS/ND/MND), or the draft and Final Environmental Impact Report (EIR).
+- A copy of the proposed project’s environmental documents prepared by the Lead Agency, e.g., a Notice of Exemption (NOE), or the Initial Study, Negative Declaration, Mitigated Negative Declaration (IS/ND/MND), or the Draft and Final Environmental Impact Report (EIR).

 - A copy of the Mitigation Monitoring Reporting Program or Plan (MMRP) prepared and adopted by the Lead Agency.